As an Amazon Associate I earn from qualifying purchases. Click for details.

 My ancestry and traditions are mostly Irish.
 When I really need help with something, I visit the grave of one particular ancestor, pour good Irish whiskey on the ground, and then have a one-sided chat with her, telling her what I need.
 It seems to work.

 If you don’t believe in a particular religion but you’ve always wondered if one of their tokens or symbols might be helpful… well, it might be worth a try.
-That small “maybe” window might be enough to help you when you need it, in a stressful and frightening situation.
+(Research it, first.
+Some spiritual tokens or figures have both a “light” and “dark” side.
+Don’t make the mistake of accepting help from the spiritual equivalent of an unscrupulous protection racket.)

 You may also be interested in these articles: